Divya110205/19AI405ExpNo4/README.md

     d) for each successor

-        i) if successor is the goal, stop search
+        1. if successor is the goal, stop search

-        ii) else, compute both g and h for successor successor.g = q.g + distance between
+        2. else, compute both g and h for successor successor.g = q.g + distance between
                               successor and q
           successor.h = distance from goal to